srij1234/AI-Dino-2/README.md

 python test.py
 ```

+### 6. NOTE
+In case your model doesnt learn to dodge certain obstacles you can uncomment the forced learning code on lines 53-58, you can add more forced learning as per need.
 ---

 ## 🔪 Training Tips
+- A trained model has already been attached, you can train your own as well.
 - Let the model train for **100–300 episodes** for solid performance
 - `dino_reinforce.weights.h5` will auto-save between episodes
 - Forcing correct behavior for high flyers is implemented early in training